 Open Electives and/or Thesis.

-Students choose from any courses prefixed MMIS, RESD, or MITE to complete their 36-credit hour curriculum.
+Students will take two to four additional courses, depending on the concentration, to complete their 36-credit hour curriculum.
+These open electives may be selected from any courses prefixed MMIS, RESD, or MITE.
 Students who elect a thesis replace six open elective credits with six thesis credits.

 Option for Early Admission into the Ph.D.
 Program

 This option provides the opportunity for master’s students in management information systems to earn the Ph.D. in information systems in a shorter time.
 In addition to the requirements specified in the section Early Admission into the Ph.D.
-Program, the student must have completed MMIS 620 Management Information Systems; MMIS 627 Enterprise Information Systems, Technologies, and Infrastructures; MMIS 630 Database Systems; and MMIS 660 Systems Analysis and Design.
+Program, the student must have completed all required courses for the program core and the chosen concentration.